abdullahhafizh/simple-crypto/README.md

 High-level endpoints (all at the root, no version prefix):

-- `POST /user` – register a new user and return a JWT.
+- `POST /user` – register a new user with JSON `{ "username": string, "password": string }` and return a JWT.
-- `POST /login` – login by username and return a JWT.
+- `POST /login` – login with JSON `{ "username": string, "password": string }` and return a JWT.
 - `POST /topup` – **requires JWT**, add balance via a CREDIT transaction.
 - `GET /balance` – **requires JWT**, read logical balance from the ledger (CREDIT − DEBIT).
 - `POST /transfer` – **requires JWT**, transfer balance between users with row-level locking and DEBIT/CREDIT ledger entries.